prologin/stechec2/doc/development.rst

 At this point, you can open the ``build/gcov-report.html`` file in your favorite browser and discover what parts of your code are not tested/useless!

+Note that code coverage does not work very well when using another compiler than G++.
+There exists ``llvm-cov``, but our report formatter, ``gcovr`` mysteriously crashes when attempting to use it.
+So please use G++ when you want to compute code coverage. :-)

 Address sanitizer
 -----------------